JuliaClimate/ClimateTools.jl/README.md

 Pkg.checkout("ClimateTools") # For latest master branch
 ```

-## Contributors

-If you'd like to have other climate indices coded, please, submit them through a Pull Request!
-I'd be more than happy to include them.
-Alternatively, provide the equation in Issues.

 ## Objectives

 * Visualization of NetCDF files (e.g. temporal mean of a given NetCDF file), for rapid evaluation of NetCDF files